The Contract for Services Employment Permit replaces the Contract Service Provider class of Work Permit Employment Permit.

-The employee in question must have been working for a minimum period of six months with the Contractor prior to transfer in order to support the contention that the Contractor was awarded the contract on the basis of the skills and service he or she could provide.
+The employee in question must have been working for a minimum period of 6 months with the Contractor prior to transfer in order to support the contention that the Contractor was awarded the contract on the basis of the skills and service he or she could provide.

 At the cessation of the contract or when the permit expires the permit holder in question must leave the State.

-- the Contractor in question must be registered with the Revenue Commissioners as an employer, and, if applicable, be registered with the Companies Registration Office.
+- The Contractor in question must be registered with the Revenue Commissioners as an employer, and, if applicable, be registered with the Companies Registration Office.